Which Italian car brands are in Australia in 2026?

 An Abarth 500e in acid green is parked in a dark warehouse with its headlights on.

-Probably the least known name on the list despite being founded in 1949.
-Abarth, like many Italian cars, has its roots in motor racing and is still a force in the rally world.
+Despite being founded in 1949, Abarth is probably the least known name on the list.
+Like many Italian cars, Abarth has its roots in motor racing and is still a huge force in the rally world.

-Despite its sporting prowess, the two models available in Australia both fall into the city car category:
+Despite its sporting prowess, the three models available in Australia both fall into the city car category:

 • The 500e is a small electric option (driving range of around 250km) that comes in two vibrant colours.
 It currently has a driveaway price of $44,000.